 This section contains the primary policies and regulations that apply to all members of the college community.
-However, this information is not intended to be a statement of the college's contractual undertakings.
+However, this information is not intended to be a statement of the College's contractual undertakings.
 A complete list of detailed policies and procedures is contained in the BCC Student Policy Guide that is made available annually to all students.
-Copies of the Guide may be obtained from the office of the Dean of Student Affairs and Enrollment Services or at the Jonathon Edwards Library.
+Copies of the Guide may be obtained from the Office of the Dean for Student Affairs.

 Berkshire Community College is an affirmative action/equal opportunity institution and does not discriminate on basis of race, creed, religion, color, gender, gender identity, sexual orientation, age, disability, genetic information, maternity leave, military service, and national origin in its education programs or employment.